gvwilson/sdxpy/src/viewer/index.md

 to keep the loop going.
-We could have had each key handler method return `True` or `False` to signal whether to keep going or not, but we found out that the hard way that it's very easy to forget to do this, since almost every handler method's result is going to be the same.
+We could have had each key handler method return `True` or `False` to signal whether to keep going or not, but we found out the hard way that it's very easy to forget to do this, since almost every handler method's result is going to be the same.